 Are you a travel company?
 If you would like to partner with us please email firstname.lastname@example.org

-Signing up for Mayday is simple - just create an account!
-Your first month is free, and you can cancel at any time within this period at no cost.
-As soon as you open an account, you will be able to print off a virtual QR code, which you can use any way you like.
-However, if you would like one of our stylish QR tags, designed to be worn with jewellery or attached to a money belt or rucksack, you can purchase them for £4.85 each.
-Please allow ten days for delivery.
+Signing up for Mayday is simple and free - just create an account!
+As soon as you have created your profile, you can populate it with your data and documents, set access permissions, and print off a QR code, which you can use any way you like.
+However, if you would like one of our tags and wristbands, you can purchase them in the Mayday shop.

 Absolutely.
 We do not share your data with anyone else, and we only have access ourselves to a limited amount of contact data you supply us with (for example name, email address, date of birth and nationality) - all the rest is protected in a secure database.
 However, you have control over which information about yourself you would like to share: for example, which information you want to make publicly accessible via your QR code, in case of emergency; which information you would like to protect behind a pin number (for quick access on the go, which can also be shared with people you give it to); and which information you want to remain private, and only accessible through your full account login.